Peter Sandoe Public Lecture

 by Peter Sandøe, Professor of Bioethics, University of Copenhagen, Denmark

-The keynote speaker at this year’s RSPCA Australia Scientific Seminar was Peter Sandøe, Professor of Bioethics at the University of Copenhagen.
+The keynote speaker at this year’s RSPCA Australia Scientific Seminar is Peter Sandøe, Professor of Bioethics at the University of Copenhagen.

-To take advantage of his visit, RSPCA Australia, in collaboration with the University of Queensland, Melbourne University and Murdoch University hosted a series of public lectures in Brisbane, Melbourne and Perth at which Peter Sandøe further elaborated on the topic of animal welfare and ethics.
+To take advantage of his visit, RSPCA Australia, in collaboration with the University of Queensland, Melbourne University and Murdoch University is hosting a series of public lectures in Brisbane, Melbourne and Perth at which Peter Sandøe will further elaborate on the topic of animal welfare and ethics.